5-A-Day: Kale Crisps

 Allow to cool on pan, about 2 minutes... if you can resist them for that long!

 Enjoy guilt-free munching all through the New Year!

 We haven’t featured a recipe that I could serve to my father, who suffers from gout, in a long while.
 Since kale and sea salt are considered moderately alkaline (better for gout-sufferers), and olive oil is a neutral, I would feel comfortable offering this to him as an alternative snack to the peanuts he loves but which are highly acidic and therefore a no-no. This will be included in the GDC Round-up.

 Other recipes featuring cooking greens similar to kale:

-Brussels Sprouts with Coconut
+Brussel Sprouts with Coconut

 Garlic Braised Mustard Cabbage (aka Gai Choi)

 Tian of Potatoes and Mustard Greens